django-utils/channels-valkey/README.rst

         **kwargs
     }

 note the additional ``master_name`` key specifying the Sentinel master set and any additional connection kwargs can also be passed.
-Plain Redis and Sentinel connections can be mixed and matched if sharding.
+Plain Valkey and Sentinel connections can be mixed and matched if sharding.

-If your server is listening on a UNIX domain socket, you can also use that to connect: ``["unix:///path/to/redis.sock"]``.
+If your server is listening on a UNIX domain socket, you can also use that to connect: ``["unix:///path/to/valkey.sock"]``.
 This should be slightly faster than a loopback TCP connection.

 ``prefix``
 ~~~~~~~~~~

-Prefix to add to all Redis keys.
+Prefix to add to all Valkey keys.
 Defaults to ``asgi``.
 If you're running
-two or more entirely separate channel layers through the same Redis instance,
+two or more entirely separate channel layers through the same Valkey instance,
 make sure they have different prefixes.
 All servers talking to the same layer
 should have the same prefix, though.